AthanasiusOfAlex/logic-intro-textbook/01-sciences-and-arts-en.md

-# Logic as a Science and and Art
+# Logic as a Science and an Art

 ## Sciences vs. Disciplines